 At night time however, she had to be carried back inside the clinic.
 Because she couldn’t run to take off and fly she would be vulnerable to predators at night if left outside.
 So her nights were spent inside the clinic propped up on towels and pillows to relive pressure on her body.
 Victoria tolerated being carried in and out each day.
 She was such a calm animal and accepted us lugging her around and caring for her.

 However I was concerned about Victoria being on floor boards at night for too long.
 Even with the support of pillows and blankets, we began to notice calcification on her keel from pressure.
 Solution… take her into care at my house!
 She would have access to a large, secure, grassed outdoor enclosure as well as access to a salt water swimming pool.
-Further more, I’m married to a physiotherapist!
-I figured we could create something to help her foot!
+Further more, I know a great physiotherapist!
+I figured that between us we could create something to help her foot!

-My husband rose to the challenge and we designed a splint for Victoria’s foot.
+Using my knowledge of animals and their behaviors and the physiotherapist’s knowledge of weight bearing and gait, we designed a splint for Victoria’s foot.
 Victoria began to thrive in care!
 She was safe in her large outdoor enclosure at night and during the day she swam in the pool.
 Her personality began to shine through and she became more active and full of life!
 Perhaps she missed being carried around like a princess – but she never let that show!

 Victoria remained in care for months and months gaining strength and her overall body condition improved.
 Then one evening before I herded her into her night enclosure she ran across the yard and took off.
 How a large swan managed to take off and dodge telephone and power lines amazes me!
 Clearly someone was feeling much better!